-A bacteria called Haemophilus influenzae type b (Hib) was a common cause of meningitis in infants and young children until the Hib vaccine was introduced for infants.
-Vaccines are available for both Neisseria meningitidis and Streptococcus pneumoniae.
+A bacteria called Haemophilus influenzae type b (Hib) was a common cause of meningitis in babies and young children until the Hib vaccine became available for infants.
+There are also vaccines for Neisseria meningitidis and Streptococcus pneumoniae.
 They're recommended for all children as well as adults who are at a higher risk for the disease.

-- Children under age 5
+- Children under 5

-- Teenagers and young adults age 16-25
+- Teenagers and young adults ages 16-25

-- Adults over age 55
+- Adults over 55